Improving User Interface Generation Models from Designer Feedback: Evaluation

 Overall, our results show that our fine-tuning approach can improve a code generation model's UI generation ability.
 First, even training with an off-the-shelf reward model trained without designer feedback~\cite{wu2024uiclip} (i.e., UIClip condition) led to improvements over the un-tuned Qwen2.5-Coder model.
 Because some pairwise comparisons were decided on obvious design flaws (e.g., overlapping text), UIClip’s training on synthetically introduced artifacts helped the generator avoid these errors.
 We hypothesized that incorporating designer feedback would enable the model to better capture subtle design choices and assess trade-offs.
 While some types of designer feedback were effective at further improving performance, others were not.

-Among the tested designer-trained conditions, the sketch and revision models performed better than the original base model, and the sketch-trained model performed the best overall.
+Among the tested designer-aligned conditions, the sketch and revision models performed better than the original base model, and the sketch model performed the best overall.
 These scores roughly coincide with our result from our previous data quality assessment (Section~\ref{sec:data_noise_analysis}) which showed these types of feedback resulted in the highest agreement rates between researchers and designers (63.6\% and 76.1\% , respectively).
+The sketch model had a slightly higher rating than the revision model, although this was not statistically significant.
 We hypothesize that the sketch-trained model’s higher score over the revision-trained model stems from the roughly three times larger sketch dataset, which offset the revision data’s quality advantage.
-In contrast, training on commenting or ranking data led to no change or even slight degradation in performance (Figure~\ref{fig:eloscores}).
+In contrast, training on commenting or ranking data led to no change or even slight degradation in performance (Figure~\ref{fig:eloscores}), although these slightly dips were not statistically significant.
 We hypothesize that the noisier labels and lower agreement from these feedback conditions led to a weak or detrimental signal for model training.

+\begin{shaded} The performance of UI generation models depends on both the quality and quantity of data used to train them.
+While some interactions require designers to spend more time and effort, they can also result in better data quality. \textit{For our chosen base model}, we found that data collected from sketching and revision feedback led to model improvements, and training on sketching feedback led to the best model performance. \end{shaded}